Coastal Cleanup Day 2019

 Nearly 80 percent of pollution in our marine environment comes from the land.
 Runoff from more than 200,000 storm drains on L.A. streets flows out to the Pacific Ocean causing the majority of local ocean pollution.
 By removing tons of pollution from inland neighborhoods, in addition to beaches and waterways, cleanup participants reduce blight, protect marine animals and boost the regional economy.

-See the worldwide reach of International Coastal Cleanup.
+See the worldwide reach of the International Coastal Cleanup.

 Heal the Bay’s Calendar features Aquarium, Beach, Outreach, Community Science and Youth events in Los Angeles County.